 That's it for the Quick version.
 If that's all you want to do, skip straight down to the section titled The Flying Line.
 Otherwise...

-- After the stain is dry, apply a coat of wood lacquer, and allow to dry completely.
+- After the stain is dry, apply a coat of wood lacquer.
 I used a polyurethane gloss product, which is supposed to be pretty hard-wearing.

 That's it, the finished article!

 Just like we did with the 50 meter winder, the line is designed to be

 easily taken off the winder if necessary, and attached to something

 else.
 For example, another kite, as part of a 'kite train'.